jkentwhite/drawing_arm_mouse_input/code_and_info.md

       pwm.setPWM(1,0,pulselength_elbow);

     } else {
-      // if magnet is false, turn off the LED/magnet digitalWrite(13, LOW);
+      // if led is false, turn off the LED digitalWrite(13, LOW);

     }